-Chapter 3: Where Do Babies Come From Pre-test & Post Test (non-graded) Students will: Video and Student Booklet Chapter 3: "Where Do Babies Come From" Be provided with a definition of sexual intercourse.
-Communicate the importance of privacy about sexual matters.
-Relate sexual intercourse to pregnancy and babies.
-Activity 1: Defining Sex and Feelings Although "sex" encompasses a broad range of behaviors, sexual intercourse as it relates to pregnancy is the area addressed in this lesson.
+Chapter 3: Where Do Babies Come From

+Video and Student Booklet Chapter 3: "Where Do Babies Come From"

+- Be provided with a definition of sexual intercourse. - Communicate the importance of privacy about sexual matters. - Relate sexual intercourse to pregnancy and babies. - Activity 1: Defining Sex and Feelings Although "sex" encompasses a broad range of behaviors, sexual intercourse as it relates to pregnancy is the area addressed in this lesson.
 Sexual intercourse is defined when a man puts his hard (erect) penis into a woman's vagina.
 Students are told that having sex is the way that babies are made and is private business.
 Students talk about how people have different ideas and feelings about sex.
 School is usually a public place, but it's OK to talk about sex during these lessons.
-Students are reminded that they can also talk to another trusted adult (parent, school counselor, or nurse) if they have questions about sex.
-Activity 2: The Makings of a Baby Students use a picture of the uterus, fallopian tubes, and ovaries to review how an egg is fertilized by sperm.
+Students are reminded that they can also talk to another trusted adult (parent, school counselor, or nurse) if they have questions about sex. - Activity 2: The Makings of a Baby Students use a picture of the uterus, fallopian tubes, and ovaries to review how an egg is fertilized by sperm.
 They are reminded that this is how a woman becomes pregnant.
-(Handout - "The Makings of a Baby") Activity 3: Good Rules about Sex.
-Students use pictures to identify some basic rules about sex; i.e. sex is private, thinking about sex is OK, talking about sex in public is not OK, having sex is how babies are made, babies need special care by responsible adults.
-(Handout - "Good Rules about Sex") Chapter 4: Public or Private Pre-test & Post Test (non-graded) Students will: Show understanding of the distinction between public and private.
-Show understanding of appropriate behavior in public and private places.
-Be introduced to ideas of modesty and mutual respect for privacy.
-Video and Student Booklet Chapter 4: "Public or Private" Activity 1: Students identify icons that are used throughout the program; i.e. "no look," "private," "no touch."
-(Handouts - "Name That Icon" & "Icon Index") Activity 2: Students discuss the difference between public and private.
+(Handout - "The Makings of a Baby") - Activity 3: Good Rules about Sex Students use pictures to identify some basic rules about sex; i.e. sex is private, thinking about sex is OK, talking about sex in public is not OK, having sex is how babies are made, babies need special care by responsible adults.
+(Handout - "Good Rules about Sex")

+Chapter 4: Public or Private

+- Show understanding of the distinction between public and private. - Show understanding of appropriate behavior in public and private places. - Be introduced to ideas of modesty and mutual respect for privacy.

+Video and Student Booklet Chapter 4: "Public or Private"

+Activity 1: Students identify icons that are used throughout the program;

+i.e. "no look," "private," "no touch."
+(Handouts - "Name That Icon" & "Icon Index")

+- Activity 2: Students discuss the difference between public and private.
 The identify different situations as public or private.
-They review personal safety guidelines and what to do if in an unsafe situation, even if it's with someone they know.
-Activity 3: Students role play various scenarios to model appropriate behavior in relationship to public and private behaviors; i.e. greeting a neighbor, changing clothes in a locker room, seeing a naked toddler at the beach or pool, being told a secret about something that makes vou feel uncomfortable.

-kio so eing assertive in hypothetical situations such as someone cks or shoves them, someone offers alcohol or drugs, meone tries to make them feel uilty for not giving them a hug.
-Last Words: Review of Content Students will: Be reassured that adolescence is a normal part of development.
+They review personal safety guidelines and what to do if in an unsafe situation, even if it's with someone they know. - Activity 3: Students role play various scenarios to model appropriate behavior in relationship to public and private behaviors; i.e. greeting a neighbor, changing clothes in a locker room, seeing a naked toddler at the beach or pool, being told a secret about something that makes you feel uncomfortable. being assertive in hypothetical situations such as someone kicks or shoves them, someone offers alcohol or drugs, someone tries to make them feel guilty for not giving them a hug.
+Last Words: Review of Content Activity 1: Students may take home the student booklet Students will: or keep it at school for review.
+Be reassured that adolescence is a normal part of development.
 Be reminded to continue to work on social skills and building positive relationships.
-Review specific goals: Keep healthy, look after your body, follow privacy rules, and stay safe. ctivity 1: Students may take home the student booklet keep it at school for review.
+Review specific goals: Keep healthy, look after your body, follow